-In the United States, the Cavalier King Charles Club USA, Inc. specifies that “NO trimming of the dog is permitted.
+In the U.S., the Cavalier King Charles Club USA, Inc. specifies that “NO trimming of the dog is permitted.
 However, removing the hair growing between the pads on the underside of the foot is permissible.
 Trimming hair between your pet’s pads can prevent slipping or problems walking.

 If your Cavalier King Charles has no championship aspirations, however, you are free to ignore Kennel Club rules and regulations.
 But consider the following before deciding to trim, clip or shave your Cavalier Spaniel.

 Cavalier King Charles Spaniels are a “Double Coated” Breed

 Dog breeds may be described as single-coated or double-coated.
 Double-coated Cavalier King Charles Spaniels have both a topcoat of longer guard hairs and a soft, thicker undercoat.

 Without shedding, your dog’s undercoat can become so matted that it prevents air from reaching your dog’s skin.
 As the weather turns warmer, rake your Cavalier’s undercoat with a deshedding tool to clear out the thickness of your dog’s undercoat.
 When the undercoat is thinned out, air circulates more freely between the hairs of the top coat, and keeps your Cavalier cooler.

 Should you shave your Cavalier for the summer?

 Clipping or shaving a Cavalier’s coat might seem like the best approach to keeping your dog cool, BUT…

-- The longer topcoat hairs actually insulate your dog’s skin from the heat and sun.
+- The longer topcoat hairs insulate your dog’s skin from the heat in the summer.

 - Your pet’s topcoat provides a water shield, keeping the skin and undercoat dry.